bastijnv/hsdp-ade-demo/articles/beta.md

 }
 ```

-Now that that works, go to your Hystrix dashboard at <http://localhost:7979>.
+Now that that works, go to your Hystrix dashboard at <http://localhost:7979> and enter <http://localhost:8989/turbine.stream> as the
+stream.
 You should see the dashboard below.

 ![beta-hystrix-dashboard](../images/beta-hystrix-dashboard.png)